tricyphona/video-encoder/README.md

 4. grap the new file from the `Media Destination Folder`.
 5. Press 'q' to stop the script

+Click the image for a Usage Video of the script.

 [![Video Encoder Usage Video](https://imgur.com/JbXyDXq.png)](https://youtu.be/Ho9EOl3X8a0 "Video Encoder Usage Video")

 ## Config settings